helindustries/hi-embedded-build-system/README.md

 - Platform: A group of systems following similar designs and components and supporting the same targets
 - Project: A solution made of one or more targets

+## Variables
+Due to the way Makefiles handle variables and because we want to have passing be as intuitive as possible, variables are split into five groups, common default variables, settings, parameter variables, configuration variables and special module and dependency variables.

+### Default variables
+These are the well-known variables, used as parameters for build commands.
+They are what IDEs will use to parse and process project build options, they will accumulate all options and flags, but should not be passed around between Makefiles or otherwise outside of platform or target definitions.
+These are i. e.
+CFLAGS or LDFLAGS.

+### Settings variables
+These are variables the Makefile wants to define for its own build, they will be integrated and may override the values defined in platform or target definitions and will be integrated in the target file as the last step.
+These are i. e.
+CPU_CFLAGS or CPU_LDFLAGS.

+### Parameter variables
+These variables are specifically meant as parameters for the sub-Makefile, the sub-Makefile is responsible for using them by: Not doing anything with them and leaving it to the target scripts to integrate them via ?= operators, or use them in specifically set options when setting or adding their base variable, i. e. via CPU_CFLAGS += $(IN_CFLAGS), or define a full override, discarding the parameter value.

+### Configuration variables ###
+These variables are passed through every Makefile, expecting the first version to be the only relevant on, so they should not be platform-specific and should not differ for different build targets.
+These variables will not have the IN_ prefix.

+### Special module and dependency variables
+These variables are passed specifically to a single module or dependency, they can be specified only in the module that is also defining the dependency or module as DEPENDENCY_OPTS_<name> or MODULE_OPTS_<name>.

 ## Personal note from the maintainer

 Please note, that this is what I use for projects, PRs are welcome, but don't expect this to be fully